hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 <br/><br/>

 <div class="stu-note" markdown="1">
 AU PS is undertaking a series of profile walkthroughs with the community, and to support that activity some profiles do not yet have this approach applied.
 Instead rules from AU Core and IPS are applied via human authoring.
 This is to support the human-centric design discussions early in the AU Patient Summary project.
-Post the walkthrough of each profile, it is coverted to the target approach, and any additional local requirements identified during that walkthrough are applied.
+Post the walkthrough of each profile, it is converted to the target approach, and any additional local requirements identified during that walkthrough are applied.
 </div><!-- stu-note -->